Processing Payroll - Advanced

 4. The other options such as Payroll Bank Account are not required until payroll is being processed.

-2. Open the worker selection list by selecting Labor > Workers from the main EBMS menu.
+2. Open the worker list by selecting Labor > Workers from the main EBMS menu.

-3. Select the worker's root folder by selecting the worker category root folder, right click, and select Edit Defaults as shown below.
+3. Select the worker's root folder by selecting the Workers category root folder, right-clicking on the category folder, and selecting Edit Defaults as shown below.

-4. Click on the Pay tab and set the Frequency based on the estimated time until the recorded time is used for internal payroll, 3rd party payroll, or 1099 subcontractors.
+4. Click on the worker default Pay tab and set the Frequency based on the estimated time until the recorded time will be used for internal payroll, 3rd party payroll, or 1099 subcontractors.

-2. Set the Frequency to Annually if the time data will not be used within the current calendar year.
-Use a smaller pay period frequency if this time may be used for payroll within the currently calendar year.
+1. Set the Frequency to Annually if the time data will not be used within the current calendar year.
+Use a smaller pay period frequency if this time may be used for payroll within the current calendar year.

-4. Use Quarterly or another shorter pay period Frequency if the estimated time is less than 1/2 year.
+3. Use Quarterly or another shorter pay period for the Frequency if the estimated time is less than a half year.
 The target time frame to start using the EBMS labor module to process payroll or to export data to a 3rd party payroll processor should normally be targeted at the end of a calendar quarter.

-5. Filter down this Frequency setting to all existing workers.
+5. Filter down this Frequency setting to all existing workers by right-clicking on the field and selecting Filter Down from the context menu and following the instructions.
 Filter down to all subfolders.
-Review [Main] Features > Change Defaults, Filter Down Data and Globally Change Data for instructions to set this option for all workers within the current catalog.
+Review Change Defaults, Filter Down Data and Globally Change Data for instructions to set this option for all workers within the current catalog.

-6. Set the Method setting to Payroll Service and repeat the filter down step on the Method setting to all existing workers.
-Filter down to all sub-folders.
+6. Set the Method option to Payroll Service and repeat the filter down step to set the Method setting for all existing workers.
+Filter down to all subfolders.

 EBMS will create payroll payable for any transactions that contain pay rates.
 A journal entry may be required to reverse any accounting labor pay transactions created during the payroll process.

-9. Setup basic pay types.
-No need to add advanced pay types.
+9. Set up basic pay types.
+There is need to add advanced pay types.
 Use the default pay types delivered with EBMS if they already exist.
 Add a Default Work Code if a common work code is being used.
-Review Workers > Setting Worker Defaults to set pay types and default work code.
-Filter down to all workers and sub-folders if any new pay types have been added.
+Review Setting Worker Defaults to set pay types and work code defaults.
+Filter down to all workers and subfolders if any new pay types have been added.

 11. Create worker categories to separate workers that are within different locations, departments, or groups.
 Create a separate category for 1099 subcontractors if they are being added to the worker list.
 Review Workers > Adding and Deleting Worker Categories for instructions on creating worker sub-folders.

-12. Create worker records including worker name and contact info for anyone including subcontractors that are entering time into EBMS if they are not entered already.
-Review Workers > Entering New Workers for instructions to enter worker records.
+12. Create worker records including worker name and contact info for any person (including subcontractors) entering time into EBMS, if they are not entered already.
+Review Entering New Workers for instructions to enter worker records.

 13. Set the largest pay period based on the amount of time that payroll will not be processed.
 The Pay Period end date should be the calendar year or quarter considering the Frequency setting filtered down to the worker records in the previous step.

-Review Processing Payroll > Opening New Pay Period for additional instructions on this step.
+Review Opening New Pay Period for additional instructions on this step.

 Use Time and Task Entry Tools

-Review Time and Attendance > Overview for information on the time tracking tools
+Review Time and Attendance Overview for information on time-tracking tools.

 Process Labor at End of Pay Period

-2. Financial transactions are created when processing payroll unless the pay rates equal zero.
-These general ledger transactions consist of credits posted to payroll payable and debit transactions to the expense account set within the work code.
+2. Financial transactions are created when processing payroll, unless the pay rates equal zero.
+These General Ledger transactions consist of credits posted to payroll payable and debit transactions posted to the expense account set within the work code.
 These financial transactions may need to be reversed for accounting purposes.
 Review this process with the company accountant or CFO.

-2. Verify the Pay > Method for each worker.
+• Verify the Pay tab > Method for each worker.

-3. Enable the is subject to minimum wage option if payroll is being processed.
-This is an important payroll processing option if EBMS payroll or 3rd party payroll is being processed in EBMS.
+• Enable the Is subject to minimum wage option if payroll is being processed.
+This is an important payroll processing option if EBMS payroll or 3rd party payroll is processed in EBMS.

-4. Set or verify pay rates for all workers.
+• Set or verify Pay tab > Pay Rates for all workers.